YingqianWang/DeOccNet/README.md

 ### <center><img src="https://raw.github.com/YingqianWang/DeOccNet/master/Figs/DeOccNet.png" width="800"></center>
 ***The project of DeOccNet can be downloaded [here]()***.
 ### Requirements
-**Our DeOccNet can be implemented under the following requirements:**

 ***Environment:***
 * python 3.7, cuda 9.2, cudnn 7.0, pytorch 1.3.0, torchvision 0.4.1;